Multi-agents

 AI Research: Collaboration between agents for data preprocessing, model training, and performance evaluation.

-CrewAI is a platform designed to streamline such workflows, while Cortecs can bring the GPU power needed to power them.
+is a platform designed to streamline such workflows, while Cortecs can bring the GPU power needed to power them.

 As cortecs is OpenAI-compatible, it works out-of-the-box with CrewAI.
-Follow the basic example from their docs and put you cortecs credentials into the .env
+Follow the basic from their docs and put you cortecs credentials into the .env

 In some cases you might want to start extensive processes with many agent.
 With dedicated inference you avoid running into request limits.